texttheater/produce/manual.md

 is mimicked – advanced functions of Make such as built-in rules specific to compiling C programs are not covered.
 Produce is general-purpose.

+Produce is written in Python 3 and scriptable in Python 3.
+Whenever I write Python below, I mean Python 3.

 Build automation: basic requirements
 ------------------------------------